 #Method 1: Calling Validate in OnAfterRender

-The first way to validate the form is to call Validate in the OnAfterRender method.
-You can get a reference to the EditForm using @ref to get access to the EditContext.
-Then, you can call the Validate method manually.
-The editForm field is set at the first render, so you need to use OnAfterRender to call Validate:
+The first approach is to call Validate in the OnAfterRender method.
+You can get a reference to the EditForm using @ref to access its EditContext, then call Validate manually.
+Because the editForm field is only set during the first render, OnAfterRender is the right place to do this:

 Razor